 Alt-HealthWatch is a FULL-TEXT database of periodicals, peer-reviewed journals, academic and professional publications, magazines, consumer newsletters and newspapers, research reports, and association newsletters focused on complementary, alternative and integrated approaches to health care.

 America: History & Life is an index of literature covering the history and culture of the United States and Canada, from prehistory to the present.
 The database indexes 1,700 journals from 1964 to present and also includes citations and links to book and media reviews.
 Strong English-language journal coverage is balanced by an international perspective on topics and events, including abstracts in English of articles published in more than 40 languages.

-Access to articles in subscribed American Chemical Society journals.To search additional chemistry journals, use SciFinder Scholar, PubMed or Web of Science.
+Supporting scientific inquiry in the field of chemistry, the American Chemical Society (ACS) Journals provide access to subscribed peer-reviewed publications.To search additional chemistry journals, use SciFinder Scholar, PubMed, or Web of Science.

 The Census Bureau developed the American FactFinder web site as its primary vehicle for distributing Census data.
 The Census Bureau has cut back on the number of volumes it's printing, and fewer printed reports will be distributed to federal depository libraries.
 The Bureau expects that most people will use American FactFinder (AFF) to retrieve Census data.Currently, AFF provides data for the lowest level of geography (blocks), and data for the biggest variety of geographic entities, everything from zip code tabulation areas to state legislative districts to Census tracts.
 It also allows users to retrieve reference and thematic maps.